eikem/aw-report/README.md

 #Usage
-Open command line, change into the public folder.
+Open command line and change into the public folder.
 You now got the following options:

 To show both options to run the program, enter:
-    php index.php
+    index.php

 To show all transaction from a merchant with the id 1 enter:
     php index.php show merchant 1